Senior Academic Music

 Not only does Music activate every area of your brain, but it helps you gain a valuable range of transferable skills that will attract universities and employers in later life.

-Music can also help you to maintain good mental health by improving your mood, prompting creativity, and therefore helping regulate anxiety, self-doubt, and other emotions.
+At King's Ely, we believe music helps to maintain good mental health by improving your mood, prompting creativity, and therefore helping regulate anxiety, self-doubt, and other emotions.

 Through performing, composing, and appraising, GCSE Music will help build skills in: